inertiajs/inertia-rails/README.md

   # set the current version for automatic asset refreshing.
 A string value should be used if any.
   config.version = nil

-  # set the layout you want inertia components to be rendered within.
-This layout must include any required inertia javascript.
-  config.layout = 'application'

   # ssr specific options
   config.ssr_enabled = false
   config.ssr_url = 'http://localhost:13714'